Fuel For thought

 By Janinne Brunyee While listening to the speakers pitching their startups at the first ever Seattle Female Founders Alliance Founders Showcase last week, I had an important realization: I was much more captivated by the pitches that were framed by the speaker’s...read more

 The story of how two women devised a grand plan to help level the playing field for women We first met Amy Nelson and Kim Peltola at a workshop we hosted on messaging and storytelling at the end of last year.
-They told us about this crazy idea they had to start...read more
+They told us about this crazy idea they had to start a...read more

 By Janinne Brunyee It may not be sexy, but messaging may be one of the most important foundational tasks your team will ever take on.
 This is true whether you’re launching a new company or a new product or service.
 Why?
 Because messaging allows you to communicate the...read more